“But I’ll have a blue, blue blue blue Christmas” – Blue Christmas, Elvis Presley

 If it’s too hard to be home on Christmas day find a soup kitchen or shelter that’s doing a Christmas meal.
 A change of location, and a break from your regular traditions can be just what you need.
 Eat dinner with the homeless vet, listen without judgement to the runaway kid, sling some mashed potatoes and turkey around.
 You’ll feed more than hungry stomachs and you will almost certainly find your own heart and soul lightened as well.

 Even if you aren’t normally part of a religious community you might want to look into “Blue Christmas” or “Longest Night” services.
 Many churches, realizing that this is a difficult time of the year for a lot of people, have begun doing something about it.
 Usually falling around the solstice (December 21st) these services acknowledge the darkness in our lives.
 Most of them have times and rituals meant to honor missing loved ones, or other losses that have taken place in our lives.
 They honestly face sorrow, anger, and struggle in the midst of Christmas cheer.
 And these sorts of rituals can be deeply healing.
 If you would like to put together this type of service for yourself or others here some examples that are great places to start.

 Break Bread With Loss

-If you have never been to a rowdy wake, or a true funeral after party you might be surprised how soon the laugher comes, how cathartic it is, and how much better you feel.
+If you have never been to a rowdy wake, or a funeral after party you might be surprised how soon the laughter comes, how cathartic it is, and how much better you feel.

 Your turn!
 What has helped you when your Christmas was blue?
 Share it in the comments to help others.